 COM 207.
-Screenwriting Development and Protocols for Motion Media 4
+Screenwriting Development and Protocols for Motion Media (AE)

 This course examines the various roles that the script fulfills as the primary conceptualizing, defining and guiding document for the media production process.
 Through writing projects and exercises, the student learns the different styles and purposes for the script as it is used in motion media, especially television and motion pictures, and explores essential story elements such as narrative form, dramatic tension and conflict, character development, plot, point of view, dialogue and setting.
 The course also examines related legal and professional issues.
-Prerequisite: ENG 101 and either ENG 102 or ENG 103 or COM 103 or SCI 103 or permission of instructor
+Prerequisite: ENG 101

 COM 210.
-Photojournalism 3
+Photojournalism

 This course explores the challenges faced by modern professional photojournalists and the techniques used to address these challenges.
 The course also demonstrates the practical application of photographic theory and principle and develops the student's individual vision and writing skills.
-Prerequisites: COM 202 (may be a co-requisite) and COM 205 or COM 206 or permission of instructor.

 COM 220.
-Audio Design
+Audio Design 3